The Crazy Eddie Fraud

 Prior to going public, our main fraud at Crazy Eddie was tax evasion through skimming funds from the company and not reporting those revenues and profits.
 Now, we planned to launder some of those monies back into Crazy Eddie to inflate profits.
 We wanted to raise new capital to fund the opening of new stores while keeping the stock price high.

 During the first ten months of Crazy Eddie’s 1986 fiscal year which ended on March 2, 1986, our comparable store sales increased by approximately 20% over the previous fiscal year.
-Comparable store sales are a key indicator of the underlying profitability of retailers.
+Comparable store sales is a key indicator of the underlying profitability of retailers.
 It factors out sales increases from opening additional retail units and provides a baseline comparison of revenues from existing stores during two reporting periods.

 In December 1985 (first month of the last quarter), we reported a comparable store sales increase of 17%.
 However, during the last two months of the fiscal year (January and February 1986) our comparable store sales growth slowed to a mere 4% increase over the previous year (January and February 1985).
 Wall Street analysts were expecting a 10% increase in comparable store sales.